ScottLogic/blog/_posts/2018-11-20-starting-as-a-graduate-developer-at-scott-logic.md

 title: Starting as a Graduate Developer at Scott Logic
 date: 2018-11-20 00:00:00 Z
 categories:
-- hbedford
 - People
 author: hbedford
 layout: default_post
 summary: Scott Logic is a leading software consultancy company who offer three graduate schemes, one for development, testing, and user experience (UX).
 In this article I will give a personal account of the start of my graduate programme as a developer, along with inputs from my fellow starters.
 If you’re thinking about joining Scott Logic, want to find out more about their graduate scheme, or who they are, then this article is for you.</p>
 image: hbedford/assets/Grads2018.jpg
 ---